-In France, a considerable number of bears are still being abused for the purpose of entertainment.
-In regard to medieval festivals or circus shows, these animals are being paraded by their owners – the so-called 'montreur d’ours' – on a rope or chain several hours per day and are made to perform tricks in front of an audience.
+For dozens of years, bears were forced to perform in a frame of festivals, circus shows or even private events in France.
+These animals were paraded by their owners – the so-called 'montreur d’ours' – on a rope or chain several hours per day and were made to perform tricks in front of an audience.

 From an animal welfare point of view, these kinds of shows are neither of educational nor artistic value.
-The animals are forced to travel with their owners almost the whole year while being confined in cages or chained in the back of the vehicle.
-While during the shows, the bears are repeatedly being made to do non-natural tricks such as, e.g. balancing on balls, riding on motorbikes or made to 'wrestle' with their trainers or interact with the audience by force.
+The animals are forced to travel with their owners for almost the whole year while being confined in cages or chained in the back of the vehicle.
+While during the shows, the bears are repeatedly being made to do non-natural tricks such as, e.g. balancing on balls, jumping through tyres or made to 'wrestle' with their trainers or interact with the audience by force.

 Joint initiative for a legal change